nus-cs2113-AY2122S1/ip/docs/README.md

 >> * Example: `add event Dukes Birthday Celebration /at-10/12/2021-1900`

 ### Removing a Task
 This command will remove the specific task corresponding with the input number from your tasks list.
-Multiple tasks can be removed at once.
-Take note that there is no space between the task_numbers.
+Only a single task can be removed at a time.
 > #### `remove` -> removes task
 >> * Format: `remove <TASK_NUMBER,TASK_NUMBER,...>`
 >> * Example: `remove 3`
->> * Example: `remove 3,4,5`

 ### Marking a Task
 This command will allow you to mark a task as done or mark it as un-done.
 Multiple tasks can be marked at once.
 Take note that there is no space between the task_numbers.
 > #### `done` -> mark task as done